HL7/davinci-atr/input/pagecontent/usecases.md

 Provider and a Payer enter into a contract with specific terms and conditions and decide on the need for a Member Attribution List.
 Payer supports the capabilities required to create a Member Attribution List.

 **2. Provider (Consumer) creates the list in the Payer (Producer) system **<br/>
 In this step the Provider creates the Member Attribution List in the payer system.
+The detailed steps to create a Memeber Attribution List in the Producer's systems is outlined in the [Formal Specification](spec.html).

 **3. Payer (Producer) reconciles the list internally and notifies Provider (Consumer) of changes **<br/>
 Once the Payer receives the list in Step 2, the Payer may reconcile the list internally, modify it and then notify the Provider of the changes.